BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 6.4 =
+Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint

 = 6.3 =
-Versions prior to 5.9 must update to maintain compatibility with the BibleGet endpoint
+Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint

 = 6.2 =
-Versions prior to 5.9 must update to maintain compatibility with the BibleGet endpoint
+Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint

 = 6.1 =
-Versions prior to 5.9 must update to maintain compatibility with the BibleGet endpoint
+Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint

 = 6.0 =
-Versions prior to 5.9 must update to maintain compatibility with the BibleGet endpoint
+Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint

 = 5.9 =
 Must update to maintain compatibility with the BibleGet endpoint